 Sicilian ceramics from Caltagirone, and especially those from Caltagirone, are more than just decorative objects; they are the custodians of a rich and varied history, witnesses to centuries of cultural and artistic exchange.
 They represent an invaluable heritage that continues to influence and inspire the world of contemporary art and design.

-All comments are moderated before being published.
+Note: comments must be approved before being published.

 This site is protected by hCaptcha and the hCaptcha Privacy Policy and Terms of Service apply.